 - Big "WHAT?!": Nu'Daq, when his incompetent Number Two is unprepared for the Cardassians' attack.

 - Bittersweet Ending: Picard finishes Galen's work, but the Klingons and Cardassians completely ignore the lesson it teaches.
 The Romulans, on the other hand, are more receptive.

-> - Bribe Backfire: Nu'Daq tries to subtly bribe Data, who sees right through it.
+- Bribe Backfire: Nu'Daq tries to subtly bribe Data, who immediately calls him on it.

-> - Curb-Stomp Battle: The Cardassians think they pull one on the Enterprise, but Picard is ready for it.
+- Curb-Stomp Battle: The Cardassians think they pull one on the Enterprise, but Picard is ready for it.